daoninc/sdk-packages/README.md

 ![Fine-grained access token](images/github-token-fine-grained.png)

-Use your GitHub user name and token for username and password, e.g:
+Use your GitHub username and token for username and password, e.g:

 ```
 repositories {